- Who We Are

 Since 2008, CNU has showcased innovative academic work at our annual Congress, offering select academics and researchers an opportunity to present their work.
 Learn more HERE.

-The CNU Charter Awards ceremony recognizes exemplary work in architectural, landscape, urban, and regional design, as defined by the Charter of the New Urbanism.
+The CNU Charter Awards ceremony will be held Friday, June 12 and will recognize exemplary work in architectural, landscape, urban, and regional design, as defined by the Charter of the New Urbanism.
 The Charter defines the essential qualities of walkable, sustainable places from the scale of the region down to the block and building.
 Launched in 2001, the CNU Charter Awards have honored projects from Andorra to South Africa, Beijing to San Antonio.
 Learn more about this year's awards, and past winners HERE.